-The directors shall provide the information requested in the form within the times stipulated in law, (i) unless the request for information or explanations does not refer to business contemplated on the agenda or publicly accessible information supplied by the company to the National Securities Market Commission (CNMV) since the last General Meeting, or to the auditors' report; or (ii) unless, in the opinion of the Chairman, disclosure of the details requested could be detrimental to the company or its related companies, unnecessary for the protection of shareholders' rights or if there are objective reasons to consider that it might be used for non-corporate purposes.
-The exception contemplated in (ii) will not be valid when the request is backed by shareholders representing at least one-quarter of the capital.
+The directors shall provide the information requested in the form and within the times stipulated in law, unless the request for information or explanations does not refer to business contemplated on the agenda or information accessible to the public supplied by the company to the National Securities Market Commission (CNMV) since the last General Meeting, or unless, in the opinion of the Chairman, disclosure of the details requested could be detrimental to corporate interests.
+The latter exception will not be valid when the request is backed by shareholders representing at least one-quarter of the capital.